How to become a saint

 The final miracle

-The great papal Mass containing the Rite of Canonisation will take place at St Peter’s on 14 October.
-After this, all Catholics will be able to venerate these two men who shared a vision of a world of peace and justice, where the poor are no longer excluded, but instead fully participate in a Church of the poor and for the poor.
+The great papal Mass containing the Rite of Canonisation took place at St Peter’s on 14 October.
+Now, all Catholics are able to venerate these two men who shared a vision of a world of peace and justice, where the poor are no longer excluded, but instead fully participate in a Church of the poor and for the poor.